wout/dat-docs/dat-metadata-standard/rationale.md

 ## Solutions 3 and 4: **Diversity of tools and archival qualities**

-Although problems 3 and 4 address different topics, one solution solves both: providing a standardized way to describe dependencies.
+Although problems 3 and 4 address different topics, one solution solves both: providing a standardized way to describe dependencies and build instructions.

 There are two variants of DATs: browser-based and non-browser-based.
 Almost all on-chain generative tokens on any blockchain fall into the first group.
 This standard supports both variants.